kubeflow/website/content/docs/fairing/configure-fairing.md

 ## Using Kubeflow Fairing with Kubeflow notebooks

-Kubeflow notebook servers that are built from one of the standard Jupyter Docker images include Kubeflow Fairing and come preconfigured for using Kubeflow Fairing to run training jobs on your Kubeflow cluster.
+The standard Kubeflow notebook images include Kubeflow Fairing and come preconfigured to run training jobs on your Kubeflow cluster.
+No additional configuration is required.

 If you built your Kubeflow notebook server from a custom Jupyter Docker image, follow the instruction in this guide to configure your notebooks environment